Image source: Google

 - Automation is Only as Good as The Underlying Data – if your account doesn’t have a lot of data.
 Then Google is going to have a trial period where it’s guessing how to generate results.
 You might get great results, you might not get any results.
 A great product/service can help you get better results, though it’s very hard to tell because without data, automations are relying on general projections at best which may or may not be relevant to your product/service.

-- Testing PMax can Deter Results for Your Current Campaigns – if you already have campaigns that are hitting or exceeding your goals, I would be hesitant to test this campaign type right away.
+- Testing Performance Max can Deter Results for Your Current Campaigns – if you already have campaigns that are hitting or exceeding your goals, I would be hesitant to test this campaign type right away.
 Minimally you should consider the following campaign overlap we have observed.

 Here are a quick takeaways:

-- Mixed results from specifying ad copy for particular products vs brand terms.
-What we have generally seen is that when the product feed/ad text has more non-brand terms, we show up more for non-brand terms.
+- We get mixed results on performance max from specifying ad copy for particular products vs brand terms.
+What we have generally seen is that when the ad text has more non-brand terms, we show up more for non-brand terms on performance max.
 This can be good for segmenting your targeting for asset groups & potentially campaigns.
 The results do vary though because brand terms generally get better results vs non-brand so we sometimes sacrifice conversion rate for better research.

 - Results improved by focusing on particular SKUs.
 Especially if we saw those SKUs had a higher conversion rate or better performance in prior campaigns.

-- Google has favored search campaigns for now, though this is depending upon how effective the ad rank and ad performance has been.
+- Google has favored search campaigns for now, though this is depending upon how effective the ad rank and ad performance has been vs performance max.

 - These campaigns take time to perform (1-2 weeks for catch all and 3-6 weeks for specific campaigns or to scale current campaigns depending upon data volume).
 The same considerations we had for automated bidding apply here where we need a minimum of 15 conversions for a 30 day period.
 Accounts with less data still saw performance, but there was a lot more variance on a daily basis.